The 10 Best Hopper Balls

 video play icon

 This wiki has been updated 34 times since it was first published in December of 2016.
 These hopper balls offer a great opportunity to let your children — or yourself — bounce off excess energy, getting a bit of exercise and having fun at the same time.
 As well as being a perennial toy that almost all kids love, they can also help with the development of coordination skills.
 Of course, they should always be used with plenty of adult supervision, especially on hard surfaces.
-When users buy our independently chosen editorial selections, we may earn commissions to help fund the Wiki.
+When users buy our independently chosen editorial choices, we may earn commissions to help fund the Wiki.

 1. SueSport Kangaroo Hoppity Hop